 A stroke can have a life-changing effect on both your loved one and their immediate family.
+Our carers are experienced in providing after-stroke care, supporting you to stay in your own home.

 What is after-stroke care at home?

 A stroke can have a life-changing impact on a person, meaning they may not be able to care for themselves properly or live life the way they want without support.
-After-stroke care takes a person-centred approach, allowing your loved one to stay in the comfort of your own home, with an expert carer helping out with daily tasks.

 After-stroke care is designed to allow a person to recover quicker, focusing on getting better and spending time with their family.
 Experiencing a stroke doesn’t mean your loved one needs to move into a care home, we help them to maintain their independence whilst receiving expert care.